CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab24.md

 ### Task 2.5: Add code to detect and locate people

+In this task, you will update the application to detect and locate people in images with a confidence threshold, generate annotated output files, and download them for review.

 1. In the code editor, in the **AnalyzeImage** function, find the comment **Get people in the image** and add the following code to list any detected people with a confidence level of 20% or more, and call a provided function to annotate them in an image: